nrfconnect/sdk-nrfxlib/softdevice_controller/doc/channel_sounding.rst

     multiplexing-mode = <1>;
   };

-If a design does not use four antennas, users can register fewer pins to achieve the desired behavior:
+If a design does not use four antennas, you can register fewer pins to achieve the desired behavior:

 .. code-block:: devicetree